-- The analytical result for data such as the density and level of groundwater on the east (sea) side of the Building identified that contaminated groundwater was leaking into seawater. - No significant change has been detected in seawater within the harbor for the past month, nor was any significant change detected in offshore measurement results as of last month. - To prevent contamination expansion into the sea, the following measures are being implemented: - 1) Prevent leakage of contaminated water - Ground improvement behind the bank to prevent the expansion of radioactive materials.
-(Between Units 1 and 2: completed on August 9, 2013; between Units 2 and 3: from August 29 and completed on December 12, 2013; between Units 3 and 4: from August 23, 2013 and completed on January 23, 2014) - Pumping groundwater in contaminated areas (from August 9, 2013, scheduled to commence sequentially) - (2) Isolate water from contamination - · Enclosure by ground improvement on the mountain side (Between Units 1 and 2; from August 13, 2013 and completed on March 25, 2014; between Units 2 and 3: from October 1, 2013 and completed on February 6, 2014; between Units 3 and 4; from October 19, 2013 and completed on March 5, 2014) - To prevent the ingress of rainwater, the ground surface was paved with concrete (commenced on November 25, 2013 and completed on May 2, 2014) - (3) Eliminate contamination sources - Removing contaminated water in branch trenches and closing them (completed on September 19, 2013) - · Treatment and removal of contaminated water in the seawater pipe trench
+- The analytical result for data such as the density and level of groundwater on the east (sea) side of the Building identified that contaminated groundwater was leaking into seawater. - No significant change has been detected in seawater within the harbor for the past month, nor was any significant change detected in offshore measurement results as of last month. - To prevent contamination expansion into the sea, the following measures are being implemented: - 1) Prevent leakage of contaminated water the construction completion.

+- Ground improvement behind the bank to prevent the expansion of radioactive materials.
+(Between Units 1 and 2: completed on August 9, 2013; between Units 2 and 3: from August 29 and completed on December 12, 2013; between Units 3 and 4: from August 23, 2013 and completed on January 23, 2014) - Pumping groundwater in contaminated areas (from August 9, 2013, scheduled to commence sequentially) - (2) Isolate water from contamination - · Enclosure by ground improvement on the mountain side (Between Units 1 and 2; from August 13, 2013 and completed on March 25, 2014; between Units 2 and 3: from October 1, 2013 and completed on February 6, 2014; between Units 3 and 4; from October 19, 2013 and completed on March 5, 2014) - To prevent the ingress of rainwater, the ground surface was paved with concrete (commenced on November 25, 2013 and completed on May 2, 2014) - (3) Eliminate contamination sources - Removing contaminated water in branch trenches and closing them (completed on September 19, 2013) - Treatment and removal of contaminated water in the seawater pipe trench

-Unit 2: November 25 to December 18, 2014 - filling of tunnel sections with cement-based materials Unit 3: Filling of tunnel sections will commence.
+Unit 2: November 25 to December 18, 2014 - tunnel sections were filled with cement-based materials.
+February 24, 2015 - filling of the Vertical Shafts commenced.

+Unit 3: February 5, 2015 - filling of tunnel sections commenced.